galsterGH/MerkleTree/README.md

 - `Utils.c`: Contains the implementation of a queue data structure and utility functions.
 - `Utils.h`: Header file for the utility functions and queue implementation.

+## 📚 Documentation

+This project includes Doxygen-generated documentation.

+To read it:

+- Open [`docs/index.html`](docs/index.html) in a browser
+- No need to regenerate — everything is already included

 ## Build Instructions
 To build the project, ensure you have OpenSSL installed and run the following command: